Azure/azure-rest-api-specs/documentation/api-scenario/references/Variables.md

 ## Convention: Arm Template Deployment

-When you deploy arm template in test scenario, you could define template parameters and outputs.
+When you deploy arm template in API scenario, you could define template parameters and outputs.
 By default if the parameter name matches the variable exists and the parameter type is string, then the parameter value would use the variable value.
 If the template has output which is string type, the variables will be set with output values.

 For example, given the following arm template: